VisIVOLab/ViaLacteaVisualAnalytics-doc/source/install.rst

     $ docker run -it -e SIZEW=1920 -e SIZEH=1080 -e CDEPTH=24 -e SHARED=TRUE -e VNCPASS=vncpasswd -p 5901:5901 neaniasspace/vialacteavisualanalytics:latest

 Then open a browser and go to http://localhost:5901/.
-The default password is "vncpasswd" (see the VNCPASS value in the Docker command).
+The default password is "vncpasswd" (see the :envvar:`VNCPASS` value defined in the Docker command).

-Before starting VLVA change the scaling mode (:guilabel:`Settings` → :guilabel:`Scaling Mode` → :guilabel:`Remote Resizing`) and enable fullscreen (see :numref:`vnc-window`).
+Before starting VLVA change the scaling mode (:menuselection:`Settings --> Scaling Mode --> Remote Resizing`) and enable fullscreen (see :numref:`vnc-window`).

 .. _vnc-window:
 .. figure:: images/vnc.png